DrCornyKelp/AbyssalHymn/ReadMe.md

 ### [`20/4`] EMPOWERING MAP EDITING (ft.
 Parallax Bg Revamp)

 ##### Block Editor
 - Includes a user-friendly interface allowing for an easier time making map
+- Includes several useful script:
-- Includes a script that convert LDTK `map.csv` file into a map template (contain the structure but no textures)
+  - Convert LDTK `map.csv` file into a map template (contain the structure but no textures)
-- Includes function that utilize the Game Engine from before
+  - Perform the `block engine`'s merging adjacent block features to `map.csv` itself beforehand instead of doing so in runtime

 ##### Parallax Background:
-- Added an independent background speed for moving component like clouds
+- Added an independent `background speed` for moving component like clouds, wind, etc
-- Fixes background size ratio being affected by the window width and height by making it expand/shrink with respect to a specific window size's property to always fit the screen but remain true to original image
+- Fixes `background size ratio` being affected by the window width and height by making it expand/shrink with respect to a specific window size's property $\Rightarrow$ Background always fits the screen but remains true to original image
 - Fixes background jittering when entering new map
+- Fixes background snapping when entering a `camera unfocus` section (section where `camera` no longer depends on `player`)

 ### [`25/4`] LIBRARY ARCHITECTURE OVERHAUL.

-- Libraries are now `x64` instead of `x32` $\Rightarrow$ More compatibility with libraries
+- Libraries are now `x64` instead of `x32` $\Rightarrow$ More compatibility with modern system + Higher `long` value (`max: 2^64 - 1`)
-- Update `g++` from 6.3.0 to 13.2.0 $\Rightarrow$ Added a new library previously incompatible: SFML for audio playback; removing SDL_mixer from libraries list
+- Update `g++` from `6.3.0` to `13.2.0` $\Rightarrow$ Added a new library previously incompatible:
+  - `SFML` for audio playback
+  - Removing `SDL_mixer` from libraries list due to bad performance and bug infestation

 ### [`26/4`] AUDIO INTEGRATION AND HARMONY